The dynamical Kirchberg-Phillips theorem: The classification theorem and some applications

 is a $KK^G$-equivalence.
 Since both the domain and codomain actions are amenable and isometrically shift-absorbing, it follows from \autoref{thm:main-theorem} and either \autoref{thm:unital-uniqueness} or \autoref{thm:uniqueness} that this embedding is strongly asympotically unitarily equivalent to a cocycle conjugacy.
 In particular, $\beta$ very strongly absorbs $\gamma$.
 The only remaining implication is \ref{cor:model-action-ssa:3}$\implies$\ref{cor:model-action-ssa:2} if $B$ is non-unital and $\beta$ is not strongly stable.
 However, condition \ref{cor:model-action-ssa:2} is clearly invariant under cocycle conjugacy.
 Since $B$ is stable, $\beta$ is therefore cocycle conjugate to a strongly stable action by \autoref{prop:cc-stability}, so the above completes the circle of implications.

 Now let us assume that $G$ is amenable.
 Then the above applies in particular to $\beta=\gamma^{\otimes\infty}$ and yields the strong self-absorption of this action.
+In this case, the implication \ref{cor:model-action-ssa:2}$\implies$\ref{cor:model-action-ssa:1} follows from \autoref{thm:strong-ssa-abs}.
 Finally, let us assume that $G$ is discrete and amenable.
 By \autoref{rem:outer-actions}, every outer $G$-action on a Kirchberg algebra is isometrically shift-absorbing, so the claim follows from the fact that every faithful quasi-free action on $\CO_\infty$ is outer; see \autoref{prop:quasifree-outer}. \end{proof}

 Next, we verify another conjecture of Izumi and hence generalize the main result of \cite{GoldsteinIzumi11} to infinite amenable groups:

 \begin{theorem} Let $G$ be a countable discrete amenable group.
 Then all faithful quasi-free actions $G\curvearrowright\CO_\infty$ are mutually very strongly cocycle conjugate. \end{theorem} \begin{proof} We know by \autoref{prop:quasifree-outer} that every faithful quasi-free action is outer.
 Moreover we know by \autoref{rem:KK-class-quasifree} that the canonical unital inclusion $\IC\subset\CO_\infty$ is a $KK^G$-equivalence with respect to any quasi-free action on $\CO_\infty$.
 In particular, we see that any pair of faithful quasi-free actions $G\curvearrowright\CO_\infty$ has a canonical $KK^G$-equivalence between them as required by \autoref{thm:main-theorem}\ref{thm:main-theorem:3}, which shows the claim. \end{proof}